torchlard/Notes/Math/category.md

-algebraic structure on set A = collection of finitary operations on A **algebra** = set A with this structure eg. group,ring,field,lattice more complex structures defined by introducing mltiple operations, different underlying sets, or altering defining axioms; eg. vector space, modules, algebras
+algebraic structure on set A = collection of finitary operations on A **algebra** = set A with this structure eg. group,ring,field,lattice more complex structures defined by introducing multiple operations, different underlying sets, or altering defining axioms; eg. vector space, modules, algebras

 # Group like structure